Approach to Specific Medical Conditions

 Heart Disease and Stroke

-Stroke means brain tissue has died from sudden blockages in the arteries leading to the brain or the arteries/veins in the brain acutely rupturing.
+Stroke means brain tissue has died from sudden blockages in the arteries, bleeding in the brain, or trauma.

 Excellent medicine reduces the risk for heart disease and strokes by identifying and reducing the common risk factors.
 We aggressively seek to reduce these risk factors which are high blood pressure (hypertension), tobacco use, high cholesterol, and diabetes.